Club Futures is an international laboratory with the aim of developing new future oriented perspectives for the club and cultural scene.

 However, the focus is not on the increasingly widespread “status quo” of clubs as commercial venues.
 Rather, the aim is to examine the ongoing transformation of the clubbing world and to develop new perspectives beyond the reactivation programs called for in the wake of the Corona situation.
 How can club culture, in a similar way to the trends that characterized Berlin in the 90s, benefit from experimental, local, social, and, in part, non-commercial influences?

-The collapse of the traditional business models of our clubs caused by the pandemic seems to have triggered new collaborations with the cultural scene, with visual and the performing arts.
+The collapse of the traditional business models of our clubs caused by the pandemic has triggered new collaborations with the cultural scene, with visual and the performing arts.
 Additionally, we are witnessing the acceleration of technological developments such as concert streaming as well as the provision of other digital forms of formerly in-person entertainment and live performances.

 With the global reach of digital club offer across different time zones, clubbing is emancipating itself from the night.
 Bicycles are being repurposed as PAs and sound machines, and parties are taking place outside of venues in parks, on the outskirts of cities, or even outside of physical space, in the virtual realm.